PRATAP-KUMAR/PRATAP-KUMAR.github.io/README.md

 - Used firefox for testing purpose with 100% to 200% text Zoom.
 - the text did not overlap and was not cut off.

+### Interaction
+- Tab all works
+- Tab away also works
+- Tab order is clear
+- All funtionalities can be done by keyboard
+- All tests passed